HyShai/lastpass-pythonista/README.md

 =======
 Credit for the reverse engineered LastPass API goes to [konomae][] who did 99.9% of the work on coding the Python version.

+Credit for the adaption of PBKDF to use pbkdf2 instead of simple-pbkdf2 goes to [Ole Moritz][] (and without whom we wouldn't have the awesome Pythonista ;) )

+Credit for pbkdf2.py goes to [Dwayne C. Litzenberger][]

 License
 =======